- Pros: No monthly fee. Simple rate. Easy to use, but excellent features. Fast transfers. Commitment-free.

 This form is downloadable through the Payment section of the virtual terminal page, after you have ticked to save the card details to a customer profile.
 You need to print and complete the form and get the customer to sign this paper document, which you then keep on file for as long as you store their card details.

 Square also suggests asking the customer for the cardholder’s full address and name as written on the card.
-These can’t be included on the virtual terminal form directly, but linking the sale to a customer profile enables you to save the address after the transaction (for some reason, you can’t do this during the transaction), in order to cover yourself if there’s a chargeback claim.
+Linking sales to a customer profile enables you to save the address during or after the transaction to protect yourself against a chargeback claim.

 Want the customer to enter card details?
 See Square Online Checkout